SAREC-Lab/sUAS-UseCases/README.md

 ``Requirements-driven configuration of emergency response missions with small aerial vehicles''.
 Software Product Line Conference (SPLC) 2020: 26:1-26:12
 ([bib available here](SPLC2020.txt))

+Please note: The import and inter-linking of these uses cases is in progress.

 *Main Use Cases*